lkesteloot/unsong/unsong.md

 There were few Coloradan protesters outside, because even then the transit over the Great Plains was difficult, but the President was well-aware that some of his western constituents were far from happy with the amount of support the federal government was giving Colorado.
 There were even accusations that Washington was trying to stand aside in the hopes that it would prove to be an intra-state conflict and that the Other King wouldn’t bother the Union if the Union didn’t bother him.

 “Finally,” said Bush, “we need to remain strong against the threat of terrorism.
 My good friend Senator Henderson was slain earlier this year in a letter-bombing condemned by all peaceful and civilized people.
 The terrorists hate what we represent.
 They hate our freedom.
 They will stop at nothing to destroy our way of life.
 But we are fighting back.
 We’ve identified the cell responsible for the Senator’s death, a group called BOOJUM  led by rogue placebomancer Dylan Alvarez.
 They’re the same group believed to have conspired with Lord High Magician Mark McCarthy in the murder of the Board of Ritual Magic.
 But with the help of all the brave people in different government departments and all around the country working on this case, we’ve got Alvarez on the run and are tightening the noose around his neck.
 Some of these people are here with us tonight.
 People like Robert Mueller, director of the FBI.
 Like Michael Gellers, a police officer who successfully defused a BOOJUM bomb in Philadelphia.
-Like Sonja Horah…”
+Like Sonja Horah...”

 President Bush spontaneously caught fire.
 “HELLLPPP!” he screamed as the entire executive, legislative, and judicial branches watched on in horror.
-“HELLLPPP…HELL…”.
+“HELLLPPP...
+HELL...”.
 By the time Secret Service agents reached him at the podium, he was already a charred corpse.

 In the midst of the word he was trying to say—in the midst of his laughter and glee—he had softly and suddenly vanished away—because Dylan Alvarez had hacked his teleprompter to display the Mortal Name.